erikaduan/aws_notes/README.md

 2. Assign the `engineer_access` policy to your previously created `engineer` user group through **Access management -> User groups -> admin -> Permissions -> Add permissions -> engineer_access** or `aws iam attach-group-policy --group-name engineer --policy-arn <engineer_access arn>` in CloudShell.
 3. Test that the `engineer_access` policy has been correctly applied.
 Log into your AWS account as `engineer_<name>` and confirm that you can access CloudShell, upload and delete data objects and create S3 bucket access points.
 4. Upload a test dataset in `arn:aws:s3:::erika-landing-zone/raw` for testing of `analyst_access` JSON policies.
-Confirm that you can copy the test dataset with encryption into `arn:aws:s3:::erika-analysis` using `aws s3 cp s3://erika-landing-zone/raw/labour_force_raw.csv s3://erika-analysis/labour_force_raw.csv --sse AES256` in CloudShell.
+Confirm that you can copy the test dataset with encryption into `arn:aws:s3:::erika-analysis` using `aws s3 cp s3://erika-landing-zone/raw/test.csv s3://erika-analysis/test.csv --sse AES256` in CloudShell.
-5. Confirm that unencrypted data uploads are denied i.e. `aws s3 cp s3://erika-landing-zone/raw/labour_force_raw.csv s3://erika-analysis/labour_force_raw.csv` fails in CloudShell.
+5. Confirm that unencrypted data uploads are denied i.e. `aws s3 cp s3://erika-landing-zone/raw/test.csv s3://erika-analysis/test.csv` fails in CloudShell.

-To create an `analyst` user group:
+## Create an `analyst_access` IAM policy
 1. Create an analyst access policy via **Access management -> Policies -> Create policy** and input the following code into the JSON editor.

     <details><summary>JSON code</summary><p>